The Nest

 Go Back To Previous Page

-When you thought buying an apartment in NYC couldn’t get any more complicated or costly, you start to think about closing costs.
+When you thought buying an apartment in NYC couldn’t get any more complicated or costly, you started to think about closing costs.
 The sheer number and size of a buyer’s closing fees in NYC can be overwhelming and, at worst, a deal-breaker, so it’s essential to have a rough sense of how much closing costs are in NYC before looking at apartments.
 Many people do not think about closing costs when purchasing a home.
 Find out how to calculate your potential closing costs in New York and what you can do to lower some of the expenses.
-While the already expensive cost of buying a condo or co-op in NYC makes it hard to afford to live in NYC, there are other fees you will need to deal with during the closing that you may not have even thought of or budgeted for.
+While the already expensive cost of buying a condo or co-op in NYC makes it hard to live in NYC, there are other fees you will need to deal with during the closing that you may not have even thought of or budgeted for.

 What Are Buyer Closing Costs?